yolken/yolken-blog/site/_posts/2021-04-06-senior-engineer-plateau.md

 high-visibility product in a larger company, the visibility comes for free.
 In other cases, though, you need to do extra work to get this.
 Some tips here include:

-1. Do regular "skip level" 1:1s with your manager's manager.
-If they don't understand your work and support
+1. Do regular "skip level" 1:1s with your manager's manager; if they don't understand your work and aren't promoting you to others, then it's going to be hard to get ahead.
 2. Send out progress reports, launch announcements, etc. so others beyond your immediate team know what you and your colleagues are working on.
 3. Write blog posts, present at conferences, do internal "tech talks", and participate in other